 - Lulu has a Canadian printer based in Toronto, so you can do bulk orders with no duty/exchange.
 The store is also offered in CAD.

 - You can split royalties between two authors.
 This is great if you co-write as you can set the percentage each person receives.
 It’s one of the only platforms that work well for paying co-authors.

 - The royalties for ebooks are pretty good.
 Not as good as being directly on the other platform, but fairly close.

-- You get on pretty much every platform – Amazon, Kindle, Nook, iBookstore, B&N, Google Play, Kobo etc. This is the only non-Kindle site that publishes to Kindle so you can manage all of your books and formats in one place.
+- You get on pretty much every platform – Amazon, Kindle, Nook, iBookstore, B&N, Kobo etc. This is one of the only non-Kindle sites that publishes to Kindle so you can manage all of your books and formats in one place.

 - Changing cover/price/content etc is easy.
 Beware that if you change content in a distributed print book (eg. distributed outside of Lulu to Amazon et al), you have to buy a proof copy for yourself each time you push an update or correction, however minor.

 - I really like their converter.
 It converts well formatted Word files into PDF really well, and their entire creation process for print books (and ebook) is very easy.
 They have a cover creator as well.

 - You get your own store website page to sell from and royalties are much higher here for print than through Amazon.
 But just try and get people to shop here … people like their Amazon!